India’s path to SaaS leadership is clear, but challenges remain – TechCrunch

 The global pivot to digital go-to-market

 The number of enterprises that are comfortable with assessing products and making business decisions via Zoom is increasing rapidly.
-This embrace of digital go-to-market fundamentally levels the playing field for Indian companies in terms of access to customers and end-markets.
+This embrace of digital go-to-market fundamentally levels the playing field for Indian companies in terms of access to customers and end markets.